Halcyon Hosts Mission-Driven Start-ups in Abu Dhabi in Collaboration with the U.S. State Department and Access Abu Dhabi, Supported by the Abu Dhabi Investment Office

 Over the course of the visit, the delegation held a series of meetings with Abu Dhabi-based entrepreneurs and investors to explore opportunities for potential collaboration.
 The delegation also shared insights on the emirate's thriving startup ecosystem and work to support the growth and development of innovative companies at Hub71, a leading global ecosystem for tech companies, start-ups and investors looking to capitalize on growth opportunities which was founded in Abu Dhabi.

-Special Representative Dorothy McAuliffe said that the U.S. Department of State's Office of Global Partnerships is "proud to continue its support of Halcyon's MENA Fellowship which strengthens the resilience of social impact-driven small and medium sized businesses that focus on putting their communities on a path toward a more prosperous, sustainable, and inclusive future."
+Special Representative McAuliffe said her Office of Global Partnerships at the U.S. State Department is "proud to continue its support of Halcyon's MENA Fellowship which strengthens the resilience of social impact-driven small and medium sized businesses that focus on putting their communities on a path toward a more prosperous, sustainable, and inclusive future."

 "Halcyon Fellows across the globe are innovating to solve our most pressing challenges related to climate, health, equity, and economic inclusion, and these 17 ventures are powerful additions to that network," said Daniel Barker, managing director for the Halcyon Incubator.
 "Abu Dhabi is making strides to develop a robust ecosystem for start-ups, and together with our partners and collaborators at the U.S. State Department, we are proud to be supporting that work."